 - Adult/Child CPR – two-rescuer

 - Adult/Child/Baby – choking

-Please note: In Health Care your CPR expires one year from the date of issue.
+- CPR certificates expire one year from the date of issue.
 Current status is required for all clinical and practicum experiences.

-- Submission of a negative TB skin test.
-If the skin test is positive, proof of a negative TB chest x-ray is required.
+- Students must submit a negative TB skin test taken within 6 weeks of acceptance to the program.
+If the TB skin test is positive, a negative TB chest x-ray is required.

 - Hepatitis B

-Clinical Facilities may decline individual students for their placement if a student is unable to provide proof of immunizations or satisfactory serum titers and TB screening.
+*NOTE: Clinical facilities may decline individual students for their placement if a student is unable to provide proof of immunizations, satisfactory serum titers and TB screening.

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.

 - Applicants who self-identify as Indigenous are strongly encouraged to connect with VCC’s Indigenous Education and Community Engagement team to learn more about VCC’s Indigenous Enrolment policy, application preparation/completion, program advising, and a range of other individualized services.